Content on this page was generated by AI and has not been manually reviewed.

 Will blocking Edge affect my corporate apps?

 Most corporate apps are designed to work with standard browsers.
 However, some legacy apps may rely on Edge or WebView.
 Test these apps in your lab environment and add targeted exceptions if needed.
-Dr j edgar reviews for VPN services in 2025: a comprehensive guide to privacy, performance, and value
+Tuxler vpn chrome: the ultimate guide to using the Tuxler chrome extension for location spoofing, privacy, and streaming

 Can I apply the policy to only certain computers?